mamarjan/gff3-pltools/README.md

 that's the "field:feature" part.
 Next, the utility needs to know what you want to do with it.
 In the example, that's the "equals" part.
-And then the last part in the example is a parameter to the "equals", which tells the utility to what the attribute or field should be compared.
+And then the last part in the example is a parameter to the "equals", which tells the utility what the attribute or field should be compared to.

-Parts of the expression are separated by a colon, ':', and if colon is suposed to be part of a field name or value, it can be escaped like "\:".
+Parts of the expression are separated by a colon, ':', and if colon is suposed to be part of a field name or value, it can be escaped like this: "\:".

-Valid fields are: seqname, source, feature, start, end, score, strand and phase.
+Valid field names are: seqname, source, feature, start, end, score, strand and phase.

 A few more examples...